TortoiseWolfe/rn_Turtorial_Outline/README.md

 rm -rf app-example
 ```

-At this point:

-- You have TypeScript and Expo Router pre-configured.
-- Your `app` folder is essentially empty.
-- No leftover “navigation” or `_layout.tsx` from old code.
+After that, confirm your `app` folder is **essentially empty** (maybe just `_layout.tsx` if the template generated it, but we’ll overwrite it anyway).

-If you **don’t** have Formik, Yup, or Async Storage:
+If you don’t have Formik, Yup, or Async Storage yet:

 ```bash
 npm install formik yup @react-native-async-storage/async-storage